brenohabib/Godot/README.md

-# Technology Recommendation System Using Godot and Prolog

-## Introduction
 With the rapid emergence of numerous technologies, it becomes challenging to keep up with all advancements.
 To address this, we developed a technology recommendation system with a user-friendly interface that provides recommendations based on the user's knowledge level and interests, considering the popularity of each technology.

 ## Technologies Used